-(ii) the two different protocols of IPsec (ESP and AH); (iii) several different cryptographic algorithms that provide different levels of security: no security, pure confidentiality (DES, 3DES and AES with variable key length for the encryption and decryption process), pure authentication (MD5 and SHA-1), and combined confidentiality and authentication (DES + MD5, 3DES + MD5, DES + SHA-1, 3DES +SHA-1, AES(128)Enc + MD5, AES(128)Enc +SHA-1, AES(192)Enc + MD5, etc).
+A total of fifty-three (53) different security scenarios are considered.
+They include: (i) the two different modes of operation of IPsec (transport and tunnel); (ii) the two different protocols of IPsec (ESP and AH); (iii) several different cryptographic algorithms that provide different levels of security: no security, pure confidentiality (DES, 3DES and AES with variable key length for the encryption and decryption process), pure authentication (MD5 and SHA1), and combined confidentiality and authentication (DES+MD5, 3DES+MD5, DES+SHA1, 3DES+SHA1,

+AES(128)Enc+MD5, AES(128)Enc+SHA1, AES(192)Enc+MD5, etc).
 The evaluation of the different scenarios is based on the following performance metrics: (i) the system throughput, (ii) the packet latency, and (iii) the data rate increase due to IPsec.
 In the next paragraphs we summarize our observations from the simulation experiments.
 The parameters that will be examined in the following simulations include: the offered traffic load, the service rate of the IPsec/IP processor queue, and the characteristics of the radio interface.

 In the majority of the employed security scenarios, the encryption and decryption are symmetric processes and, thus, they consume the same amount of processing.
 For that reason we have selected to develop a simulation model that represents only the IPsec encryption, and use it as a basis for the accomplished performance evaluation and the comparison of the different security scenarios.
-However, as mentioned previously (Section 3.2), the AES cipher has a non-Feistel structure and the decryption is computationally more expensive than encryption.
+However, as mentioned previously (Sect.
+3.2), the AES cipher has a non-Feistel structure and the decryption is computationally more expensive than encryption.
 Thus, both AES processes (encryption and decryption) with all the possible key lengths (i.e., 128, 192, 256) are applied to the developed simulation model.
 This fact facilitates the assessment of the computational difference between the encryption and the decryption process in AES, and the comparison of both AES processes with the rest of the employed ciphering algorithms.

-5.1.
 System throughput

-Fig. 4 depicts the system throughput as a function of the processing speed of the MS for the above security scenarios.
+Figure 4 depicts the system throughput as a function of the processing speed of the MS for the above security scenarios.
 The IPsec mode of operation has a negligible effect on the system throughput and, thus, the presented diagrams represent both modes of operation.
-One may observe that the more "lightweight" security schemes like MD5, SHA-1, DES, DES + MD5 and DES + SHA-1 do not degrade the system throughput, as they add a rather limited amount of processing (see Fig. 4(a)).
+One may observe that the more "lightweight" security schemes like MD5, SHA1, DES, DES+MD5 and DES+SHA1 do not degrade the system throughput, as they add a rather limited amount of processing (see Fig. 4 (a)).
 This points to the fact that a processing rate of 100 MIPS and above should be enough for handling the added processing of these lightweight schemes.
 For the above combinations of security schemes and processing rates, the bottleneck in terms of throughput is dictated by the capacity of the radio channel.
-More complex security schemes like 3DES, 3DES + MD5 and 3DES + SHA-1 provide for an increased resistance against attacks but pose higher processing requirements and, thus, reduce the system throughput when the MS processing rate is below 300 MIPS (which appears to be the borderline minimum for employing these schemes).
+More complex security schemes like 3DES, 3DES+MD5 and 3DES+SHA1 provide for an increased resistance against attacks but pose higher processing requirements and, thus, reduce the system throughput when the MS processing rate is below 300 MIPS (which appears to be the borderline minimum for employing these schemes).